 Let’s look at some examples.

-Dupont has set their site up a bit more traditionally for the B2B segment than Restaurantware, but the same challenges of product organization and discovery are being solved.
+Dupont has set its site up a bit more traditionally for the B2B segment than Restaurantware, but the same challenges of product organization and discovery are being solved.

 Using a side navigation product bar (also known as faceted search), Dupont allows visitors to dive deeper into their resources and offerings.
-They keep the homepage set up for marketing and promotion –– to introduce the brand and all the good ongoing work.
+They keep the homepage set up for marketing and promotion to introduce the brand and all the good ongoing work they do.

 Just like B2C, Amazon has set the standard for the online B2B customer experience.
 Many B2B buyers rate their experience against Amazon as a benchmark.